June 12, 2025

 Grab the free resource here.

 Oregon’s med schools aren’t one-size-fits-all.
 They train surgeons who lead cutting-edge research, small-town docs who know every patient by name, and everything in between.
-You’ve got options, from an MD powerhouse in Portland to DO programs deeply embedded in rural and underserved communities.
+From an MD powerhouse in Portland to DO programs deeply embedded in rural and underserved communities, each program is built for a different kind of future physician.

 Here’s the lay of the land: